joelsleeba/joelsleeba.github.io/content/posts/Outdated Softwares, Code Repositories and SSH Keys/index.md

 ---

 ## A pinch of envy
 One day I saw my friend [Ashish Kujur](https://github.com/ashishKujur7) working with $\LaTeX$ to make notes of the lectures we had.
 It looked cool.
 I wanted to learn $\LaTeX$ and make notes like that for a long time.
-This seemed like a perfect opportunity to learn something new.
-Also, I want to score 9+ GPA this semester.
 Making proper notes seemed a good way to my goal.
 I forked his repo.
 The plan was to pull from his repo, make my edits, add my observations and later push to my repo.
 That definitely required a computer.

 But what is the best thing to do when you are too lazy to carry around your laptop and want to work on public computers without compromising your security?
 I wanted a good and secure workflow which I could easily setup in any of the Linux machines in the campus.